MinhPham123456789/Simple_Bit_Encryptor_C/README.md

 A executable program to encrypt a message by manipulating the message's bits.

 ## The simple_bit_decryptor.c
 A bit decrypting source code.
-The code requires an encrypted text, the path and the cipher's name can be changed in the code.
+The code requires a cipher text, the path and the cipher's name can be changed in the code.

 ## The decryptor.out
 A executable program to decrypt the encrypted message by manipulating the cipher's bits.